 County’s ground, Meadow Lane, is closer to their better-known neighbors than are any two other grounds in the country, as you can see in this overhead shot from my walking tour the morning of the game.

-And yes, they are rivals, but with Forest two leagues ahead, they don’t play each other too often.
+And yes, they are rivals, but with Forest three leagues ahead, they don’t play each other too often.
 Apparently Mansfield Town is the big game down where County is now.
 The River Trent flows between Meadow Lane and Forest’s City Ground, by the way.
 The proximity is even more stark in this shot from the County ticket office queue.

 This should give you some idea of what it’s like to go to a game at Notts County.
 Where Forest wouldn’t sell me a ticket over the phone or online (security, they say), at County I just walked up the office and said, “One for the main stand, please.”
 I spent 25 pounds, which was more than necessary, but I like a good seat.